Josh-Wickens/find-me-football/README.md

 - footer at the bottom of the page contains links direct to find-me-football on their social media pages.
 - social media links become larger when hovered over.
 - features on all the pages of the website for easy access and availability.
+- links open in a new page for a user friendly experience.
 ___
 ___
 ### **Find Game** ###